LosicLab/starchip/README.md

 		Consise Gene Annotation + Splice Type:  circRNA.[readthreshold]reads.[subjectthreshold]ind.genes There are other files as well stored in rawdata/ but they are mostly useful only if you need to really dig into the data.

-###########
-## Setup ##
-###########

-Both Fusions and Circles require a completed STAR run with chimeric output turned on.
-I STRONGLY recommend using the same fasta and gtf files to build your STAR index and run STARChip.
-You will need to run /path/to/starchip/scripts/setup/gtf2bed.sh to create gtf files in bed format as well as .genome files:

-		Usage: gtf2bed.sh /path/to/my.gtf  /path/to/my.fasta /path/to/desired/output_directory/

-This will create a a my.gtf.bed file and a my.gtf.exons.bed file.
-The only difference is that the 2nd file is restricted to gtf lines that have exon information, excluding annotations like full transcripts.
-This will only affect your annotations, but I reccomend the exons file for the best annotations.

-You will also need to create parameters files for your run.
-See examples in /starchip/paramfiles/ or the manual for complete details.